This is my story

 Café Relax

-After graduating as a Bachelor Of Business Administration in 1988, I worked as a driver at a delivery company.
-In the fall of the same year, I was off to military service for eight months.
+After graduating with a Bachelor of Business Administration in 1988, I worked as a delivery driver for a currier service.
+Later that year, I left for eight months of mandatory military service.

 Café Relax & Beda Kantin